eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 and attestations cannot be backed up and restored from the object in such a way that they are usable in a new Wallet Unit without involvement of the PID Provider or Attestation Provider.
-Instead, the User must ask the respective PID Provider(s) or Attestation Provider(s) to re-issue the PID(s) or attestation(s) to the new Wallet Unit.
-The only function of the Migration Object is to simplify this process by listing the PIDs and attestations present in the existing Wallet Unit, together with the information needed by the new Wallet Unit to start the re-issuance process.
+Instead, the User must ask the respective PID Provider(s) or Attestation Provider(s) to issue the PID(s) or attestation(s) existing on the User's old Wallet Unit once again to the new Wallet Unit.
+The only function of the Migration Object is to simplify this process by listing the PIDs and attestations present in the existing Wallet Unit, together with the information needed by the new Wallet Unit to start the issuance process.

 The Migration Object does not contain attribute values or attribute identifiers, as that data is considered sensitive and is not useful anyway because of the limitations explained above.
-Instead, the object only contains a list of attestation types and the related Attestation Providers.
+Instead, the object contains a list of attestation types and the related Attestation Providers.
 However, even this limited information may be considered sensitive in some cases.
 Therefore, the Migration Object is stored in such a way that its confidentiality is ensured and